List of Trailer Park Boys characters: Ray LaFleur

 Ray claims to be a Calvinist, although his understanding of Calvinism (and of Christianity in general) is quite limited; the main appeal of Calvinism is the concept of predestination, which he misinterprets to mean that he need not account for his irresponsible actions.
 Ray also often refers to the Bible in an attempt to guilt others into helping him.
 He is addicted to gambling, and often loses his money playing video lottery terminals.

 Up until Season 5, Ray had his own trailer on a 35-year mortgage that he had finally paid off.
 However, it burned down after Ricky left the stove on.
 Ray lives in his old sleeper cabin until his eviction from Sunnyvale in Season 6, at which point he relocates with the sleeper cabin to a local dump yard.
 After Lahey was reinstated as a police officer at the end of Season 6, Ray was allowed to return to Sunnyvale and was given Lahey's former position of trailer park supervisor, although he was negligent of his duties.
 In season 7, in exchange for helping Lahey frame officers Green and Johnson for police brutality as revenge for trying to kill him, Ray has his DUI records erased and is able to resume his old job as a truck driver.
 However, this is short lived as Ray is arrested in Maine after trying to solicit an undercover cop while running scrap metal with Bubbles.

-In Trailer Park Boys: Don't Legalize It Ray seemingly died as the result of an explosion at the dump where he lived, but it was later revealed that he performed a life-insurance fraud scam and is actually alive and living in a Florida dump.
+In Trailer Park Boys: Don't Legalize It Ray seemingly died as the result of an explosion in the Zellers parking lot where he lived and sold hotdogs after he was kicked out of the dump, but it was later revealed that he performed a life-insurance fraud scam and is actually alive and living in a Florida dump.

 Julian and Bubbles’ surnames were never spoken on-screen.
 Ricky's is (LaFleur), and it is revealed by Julian and Bubbles that Ray changed his last name to flower from LaFleur because he was getting grief from other truckers.
 This is revealed when Julian and Bubbles are looking for evidence in the hospital's records that Lahey is not Ricky's biological father (blood type).
 While it has not yet been confirmed at what point in his life he made this change, we can assume that it was made after Ricky was born, due to an argument in the twelfth season between Ricky and his girlfriend, Susan, where she calls him "Ricky LaFleur."